Fair warning: Since this article is about movie endings, there are going to be spoilers for every movie listed. Obviously.

 Directed by: Kevin Smith

-The alternate original ending, finally released to the general public for the first time on October 9th, takes the conclusion in an entirely different direction.
+The alternate original ending, finally released to the general public for the first time in 2012, takes the conclusion in an entirely different direction.
 Audrey 2 attacks and kills Audrey, who before dying, tells Seymour that he should feed her to the plant so that he can be famous.
 Then Audrey 2 eats Audrey, then Seymour, and spreads her buds across the country, taking over all major cities and presumably, the world.